mossbanay/Psychology-3-4/Questions/Chapter6.md

 #### What happens to information that is not transferred to STM?

-Information in sensory memory not paid attention to is filtered out of consciousness.
+Information in sensory memory not paid attention to is filtered out of consciousness typically within a few seconds.

 # Learning Activity 6.6